donneleo/Measuring-Software-Engineering/Measuring Software Engineering.md

 C. Jones.
 Software Project Management Practices: Failure Versus Success©, CrossTalk, The Journal of Defense Software Engineering, October, 2004.

+L. Singer and K. Schneider, "It was a bit of a race: Gamification of version control," Games and Software Engineering (GAS), 2012 2nd International Workshop on, Zurich, 2012, pp. 5-8

 Sheppard, M., 1988, A Critique of Cyclomatic Complexity as a Software Metric, Soft-ware Engineering Journal.
 3. 30-36.

 Atencio, L., 2012.
 Measuring Code Complexity - Dzone Java. [online] dzone.com.
 Available at: <https://dzone.com/articles/measuring-code-complexity> [Accessed 15 November 2020].